Cards are Decko's building blocks. They're like atoms of data that can be combined and connected to create all kinds of new data structures.

 A card is essentially a key/value pair.
 In Wagn terms, every card has a "name" that serves as its key and "content" that serves as its value.

 Both the key and the value have plenty of added meaning/power within Wagn.
-Card names, for example, handle variants, compounds, and context, and card content has special handling for types, revisions, formatting, links, and nesting.
+Card names, for example, handle variants, compounds, and context, and card content has special handling for types, revisions, structure, links, and nesting.

 But ultimately a card isn't a scary thing.
 It's just a named chunk of information .